mrdavid0614/mrdavid0614/README.md

-### Hi there 👋
+## Hi there 👋

 I'm a teen coder which have so much passion in software development area, and the most kind of technologies.

-- 🌱 I’m currently learning JavaScript.
+### 🌱 I’m currently learning:
+- JavaScript
+- Angular
+- Python
+- Django

 ### 📫 How to reach me: